Reason with shapes and their attributes

 Questions to focus instruction:

-- How do students express an understanding of two-dimensional shapes?
+- How do students demonstrate an understanding of dividing shapes into equal shares?